Food Systems Microbiomes Banner

 10:45 - 11:00

-Bhavya Sree Vadlamudi (Wageningen Univeristy and Research, NL)
+Bhavya Sree Vadlamudi (Wageningen University and Research, NL)

 Evolution on autopilot: Engineering functional stability in synthetic microbial communities